Self-Injury & Recovery Resources (SIRR)

 What to expect

-Strategies for stopping
+Strategies for healing

 Supporting someone you love